 Browse the Clean Energy Council's list of compliant inverters and power conversion equipment (PCE) suitable for installation under the Small-scale Renewable Energy Scheme (SRES).
-See the bottom of this page for the approved inverter list for the Victorian Solar Homes Program.

 * The Electrical Equipment Safety System (EESS) is a framework that regulates the supply chain of in-scope electrical equipment (low voltage equipment for household, personal or similar use).
 For more details about In-Scope equipment please refer to the EESS website.
 The CEC listing is based on proof of registration as provided by the manufacturer/certificate holder.

 Model numbers with a (AS4777-2 2020) suffix are approved with a AS/NZS 4777.2:2020 Certificate issued by a JAS-ANZ accredited Certifier or State Electrical Regulator.

 System designers are responsible for following manufacturer’s installation instructions and requirements.
 If multiple products from different manufacturers are to be installed, designers are responsible to ensure manufacturer’s compatibility requirements are met prior to installation.

 The Clean Energy Council does not accept any liability to any person for the information or advice (or the use of such information or advice).
 The information provided here is done so on the basis that all persons using the information undertake responsibility for assessing the relevance and accuracy of its content.
 Please note carefully that Certificates of Suitability may no longer be current.
 Please don't hesitate to contact us for more information at [email protected].